-6.6.01 It is the policy of the Sheriff's Office that employees recognize their primary duties are to the Sheriff's Office and El Paso County.
+It is the policy of the Sheriff's Office that employees recognize their primary duties are to the Sheriff's Office and El Paso County.
 Employees are subject to be called to perform work duties at any time for emergencies, special assignments, overtime and the like, and the obligations of outside employment are always subordinate.
 An employee who seeks to engage in employment outside of his/her duties with the Sheriff's Office must receive the approval of the Sheriff prior to engaging in the outside employment.
-The employee must furnish to the Sheriff, provided that such employment is not conducted during the hours the employee is scheduled to work for the Sheriff's Office; that such employment does not conflict with the employee's duties with the Sheriff's Office or the County; and that such employment does not adversely affect the employee's availability and usefulness as an employee of the Sheriff's Office.
+The employee must furnish to the Sheriff a detailed written description of the outside employment.
+Approval shall be given by the Sheriff, provided that such employment is not conducted during the hours the employee is scheduled to work for the Sheriff's Office; that such employment does not adversely affect the public image of the Sheriff's Office or County; that such employment does not adversely affect the employee's availability and usefulness as an employee of the Sheriff's Office.
 Additional standards and requirements may be established by the Sheriff.